asreview/template-extension-new-dataset/README.md

 - Add your dataset to the `data` folder of the template.

-For advanced usage- (e.g. adding multiple groups), check out the [`BaseDataGroup`](https://asreview.readthedocs.io/en/latest/reference.html#asreview.datasets.BaseDataGroup) in the example and the documentation.
+For advanced usage, check out the [`BaseDataGroup`](https://asreview.readthedocs.io/en/latest/reference.html#asreview.datasets.BaseDataGroup) in the example and the documentation.